Illinois primary voting gets underway: 5 things to watch in the elections

 “The primary vote is a good omen,” for Democrats, he said.
 “But it’s too early to say that’s what’s going to happen in the general election.”

-The attorney general race could become very interesting
+The AG race could become very interesting

 Erika Harold, a former Miss America titleholder, is running for attorney general as a Republican – and she’s just what the GOP needs, Gaines said.

-A minority female, a win for Harold in the primary and general elections could show the Republican Party, even on a national level, isn’t just a party of “old, white males,” Gaines said, predicting that she’ll beat out Gary Grasso, the other GOP candidate in the primary.
+Harold is a minority female; a win for her in the primary and general elections could show that the Republican Party, even on a national level, isn’t just a party of “old, white males,” Gaines said, predicting that she’ll beat out Gary Grasso, the other GOP candidate in the primary.

 A Harvard Law School graduate, Harold serves on the board of Prison Fellowship, a Christian ministry that provides outreach to those in jail.
 She found herself mired in controversy during the election after it was reported that she said she would prefer to give a foster child to known child abusers over a same-sex couple while competing for Miss Illinois in 2000.
 Her campaign said Harold did not recall making such a comment.